tipishev/tmux_workshop/README.md

 ## Introduction

 Welcome to today's workshop.
-My name is Tim and I am a Competence Lead for Batch Variables team.
+My name is Tim and I am a Competence Lead for Batch Variables.
 If you have been to my previous talks on Git, Python debuggers, and TiddlyWiki, you know that I am fascinated with tooling.
 I like to present tools that are not too big, but nevertheless useful.
-Today I will show how tmux can boost your productivity when working with terminal applications.
-I myself have been using tmux on and off for about 10 years, and I finally prepared this workshop to share with you what I know.
+Today I will show how tmux can boost your productivity when working in terminal.
+I have been using tmux on and off for about 10 years and I prepared this workshop to share with you what I know.
 This session consists of 3 parts.

-In the first part I tell what tmux is, show its basic usage, and describe its architecture and core entities:
+In the first part I will tell what tmux is, show the basic usage, and describe its architecture and core entities:

 * Server,
 * Clients,